 Unit 5

 Theme Roman Values

-Торіс Life in the First Century
+Topic Life in the First Century

 Essential Question How did social structure affect leisure time?

-Unit Focus Learners will: list popular means of entertainment in contemporary society. identify different types of entertainment popular in the Roman Empire. explain the customs related to the official games, "ludi" in the Roman Empire. investigate gladiatorial shows and the concept of conspicuous consumption. explore the concept of chariot races. compare and contrast the use of processions during the Roman Empire and contemporary culture. list the rights and privileges of freedmen. discuss the relationship between patrons and freedmen and the responsibilities of the patrons. define customs of Roman patronage as an economic system. describe the prejudice that often existed in Roman society. investigate how social status affected leisure time activities in Ancient Rome.
+Unit Focus Learners will: • list popular means of entertainment in contemporary society. • identify different types of entertainment popular in the Roman Empire. • explain the customs related to the official games, "ludi" in the Roman Empire. • investigate gladiatorial shows and the concept of conspicuous consumption. • explore the concept of chariot races. • compare and contrast the use of processions during the Roman Empire and contemporary culture. • list the rights and privileges of freedmen. • discuss the relationship between patrons and freedmen and the responsibilities of the patrons. • define customs of Roman patronage as an economic system. • describe the prejudice that often existed in Roman society. • investigate how social status affected leisure time activities in Ancient Rome.

 ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Communication Unrehearsed Speaking Communication Example: Learners will role-play a conversation bet tween two freedmen. effectively in more 2) Interpretive Communication 2) Interpretive Communication than one language in Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a Listening Read 8 variety of situations nple: Learners will read a passage about the customs and for multiple oman patronage and demonstrate comprehension. purposes comprehension. parposos 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
-Rehearsed Writing and Speaking Example: Learners will create a presentation reflect ing the relationship between patrons and freedmen.
+Communication Unrehearsed Speaking Communicate Example: Learners will role-play a conversation between two freedmen. effectively in more 2) Interpretive Communication than one language in Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a Listening Reading variety of situations Example: Learners will listen to the account Example: Learners will read a passage about the customs and for multiple of a freedman and demonstrate of Roman patronage and demonstrate comprehension. purposes comprehension. r r 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+Rehearsed Writing and Speaking Example: Learners will create a presentation reflecting the relationship between patrons and freedmen.
 1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
 Cultures 2) Relating Cultural Products to Perspectives Interact with cultural Learners use the language to investigate, explain, and reflect on the relationship between the competence and products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and 8 perspectives of the culture and the cultural products and perspectives of the culture.
-Learners will identify the concept of games (ludi) for related to the games, and demonstrate an understand ding of their importance in Roman life.
+Learners will identify the concept of games (ludi) found in the Roman Empire, explore the practices related to the games, and demonstrate an understanding of their importance in Roman life.

-Connections Connect with other disciplines and acquire information and diverse perspectives in order to use the language to function in academic and career-related situations Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
-Examples of connections to other disciplines: History: The role of freedmen English: Derivatives Acquiring Information and Diverse Perspectives Learners access and evaluate information and diverse perspectives that are available through the language and its cultures.
 Example: Learners will evaluate the prejudice that existed in Ancient Roman.
-Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence re 2) Cultural Comparisons Communities Communicate and interact with cultural competence in order to participate in multilingual communities at home and around the world School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
+Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
+Example: Learners will explore the use of the future and the future perfect.
+Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
+Example: Learners will reflect on the custom of processions.
+School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
 Example: Learners will create a presentation on leisure time activities in Ancient Rome.
 Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
 Example: Learners will reflect on the importance of leisure time activities.
+1)